 6).
 Not Hiring the Right Personal Injury Attorney

-Just because you’ve been bombarded with endless TV ads for law firms does not mean they’ll be a good fit for your specific set of circumstances.
+Just because you've been bombarded with endless TV ads for law firms does not mean they'll be a good fit for your specific set of circumstances.
 Big marketing budgets do not make a lawyer more successful – in fact, some of the more obnoxious advertising you may see every single day is likely that of an out-of-town law firm trying to capitalize on the large number of crashes in Southwest Florida.
 You would be well advised to consult with a local attorney who knows the Southwest Florida judicial system and the people who will be involved in settling your case.
-Goldberg Noone, LLC, has offices in Fort Myers, Punta Gorda and LaBelle, Florida.
-We pride ourselves on our local roots, having opened our doors here 17 years ago.
-Don’t be fooled by slick TV ads.
+Goldberg Noone Abraham handles cases throughout Florida, and has offices in Fort Myers and Cape Coral.
+We pride ourselves on our local roots, having opened our doors more than 20 years ago.
+Don't be fooled by slick TV ads.

 It Never Costs a Dime to Speak to Us First

 Candidly, not every motor vehicle accident requires the need for a personal injury attorney.
-If you’re hurt in a crash, all you have to do is pick up the phone and call us at 239-461-5508 to personally speak to one of our experienced attorneys.
-We’ll listen to your details about what happened to you, and offer real-world advice about what you should do next.
+If you're hurt in a crash, all you have to do is pick up the phone and call us at 239-461-5508 to personally speak to one of our experienced attorneys, or complete this simple form and we'll reach out to you right away.
+We'll listen to your details about what happened to you, and offer real-world advice about what you should do next.
 In some cases, we may advise that you do not have a legal case for obtaining a financial settlement – and it never costs you a thing to find out.